RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/5-flows.md

 ### Storage

-There is permanent data flow between Data Access and Storage layers.
+There is a permanent data flow between Data Access and Storage layers.

-For performance purpose, Data Access will periodically synchronize with the current state of Storage.
-When a new, not synchronized, block is detected, the block content will be dispatched into the Data Access cache.
+For performance purposes, Data Access will periodically synchronize with the current state of Storage.
+When a new, not synchronized block is detected, the block content will be dispatched into the Data Access cache.

 ![](/img/RequestProtocol/4-DataAccessAndStorageFlow.jpg)
 *Flow for Data Access synchronization*